Skip to contentSkip to navigationSkip to topbar

 iOS devices support high resolution capture formats with ratios of 1.33:1 and 1.77:1.
 When simulcasting, it is often desirable to produce a squarish ratio (1.25:1) that can be viewed by subscribers in landscape or portrait, and as smaller thumbnails.
 Cropping is performed at the source by using a format request(link takes you to an external page).
 Besides changing the ratio of the captured video, cropping also reduces the number of pixels that need to be processed by the software encoder.
 Using 1280x720 or 1024x768 for video capture will result in 3-layer simulcast with the layer structure as shown in the table above.
 Using 640x480 is recommended on older iPhones and will result in 2-layer simulcast.

-If a Group Room is being used, it is recommended to remove the rotation tags using hardware acceleration using this API(link takes you to an external page).
+It is recommended to remove the rotation tags using hardware acceleration using this API(link takes you to an external page).
 Also, it is recommended to reduce the audio bitrate tuned for speech content.

 The above recommendations are implemented in this code snippet: